tonsky/rum/README.md

 1. Import `rum.core` as usual.
 2. Define components using `rum/defc` or other macros as usual.
 3. Instead of mounting, call `rum/render-html` to render into a string.
-4. Generate HTML page using that string.
+4. Generate the HTML page using that string.
-5. On a client, mount _the same_ component over the node where you rendered your server-side component.
+5. On the client side, mount _the same_ component over the node where you rendered your server-side component.

 ```clojure
 (require '[rum.core :as rum])